Appeals against refusal or cancellation of Gross Payment Status - working a Tax Treatment appeal

 Action should also be taken to clear the Tax Treatment appeal work item from PEGA.

 If an appeal requires further information before it can be considered, the appellant should be contacted to obtain this information.
 It is likely that these enquiries will focus on the grounds for the appeal.
 The allowable grounds are; reasonable excuse, HMRC admin’ error and ‘other’.

-- Reasonable Excuse - It should be remembered that a reasonable excuse can only exist where an unusual event that could not be reasonably forseen or is beyond the customer’s control prevented them from meeting their tax obligations.
+- Reasonable Excuse - It should be remembered that whether a customer has a reasonable excuse will depend on the particular circumstances in which the failure or irregularity occurred, as well as the particular circumstances and abilities of the customer who has failed to meet their tax obligations.
 See CISR81020which provides an overview of what can be accepted as a reasonable excuse.
 The customer should also have taken action to remedy the situation as soon as possible after the ‘reasonable excuse’ had expired.